Graduate Programs and Courses

 The final oral examination, devoted chiefly to the defence of the thesis, is an examination identified as the Master’s Examination and carried out by the Master’s Examination Committee.

-The Science Graduate Coordinator selects the Examination Committee at the request of the Supervisor.
+The Science Graduate Studies Coordinator selects the Examination Committee at the request of the Supervisor.
 The Examination is normally open to the public; however, members of the audience may only question the candidate upon invitation of the Chair of the Committee.

 The Examination is passed and the thesis approved if there is no more than one negative vote, an abstention being regarded as a negative vote.
 The Science Graduate Studies Coordinator records the result as “unsatisfactory” or “satisfactory.”
 If the result is “unsatisfactory,” the candidate may be given the opportunity by the Master’s Examination Committee of a second attempt.
 A second “unsatisfactory” result will terminate candidacy at this university.